-IV.8 Vaccine Safety and Adverse Events Following Immunization (AEFI)
+IV.8 Vaccine safety and adverse events following immunization (AEFI)

 Due to limitations in the number of participants and duration of follow-up from COVID-19 clinical trials, medium- and long-term evidence on vaccine safety is limited.
+Clinical trials of the authorized COVID-19 vaccines excluded individuals with a history of severe adverse reaction associated with a vaccine and/or severe allergic reaction (e.g., anaphylaxis) to any component of the vaccine.
 However, studies are ongoing.

-The following section highlights key safety and AEFI data for the authorized mRNA COVID-19 vaccines.
-For additional details regarding trial design, including study population and length of follow-up, and safety for the mRNA vaccines, refer to the evidence summaries in Appendix A (for the Pfizer-BioNTech COVID-19 vaccine) and Appendix B (for the Moderna COVID-19 vaccine).
+The following section highlights key safety and AEFI data for the authorized COVID-19 vaccines.
+For additional details regarding trial design, including study population and length of follow-up, and safety for the vaccines authorized for use in Canada, refer to the evidence summaries in Appendix A (for the Pfizer-BioNTech COVID-19 vaccine), Appendix B (for the Moderna COVID-

+19 vaccine), and Appendix C (for the AstraZeneca COVID-19 vaccine).
 Refer to Appendix D for a summary of the frequency of AEFI for the different COVID-19 vaccine products.